What is gout?

 If you have high uric acid (on your blood test) but no symptoms, don’t wait for the pain!
 Get balanced asap!

 Gout is diagnosed by looking at synovial fluid within the joints.
 The crystals look like little needles under a microscope (a clue as to why it hurts so much).
 Also, many doctors will look at urate levels in the blood to verify or rule out gout.

 What food plan can help?

-A whole food plant based (WFPB) diet is an excellent choice to help with gout.
+A whole food plant-based (WFPB) diet is an excellent choice to help with gout.
 Uric acid from purine breakdown is helped by a WFPB diet because plants have MUCH lower levels of purines.
-Meat (including fish and seafood) cause uric acid levels to rise but it appears that even plants a higher purine level don’t have the same impact that the animal flesh does (despite much propaganda telling those with gout to avoid ALL purines regardless of the source).3 In fact, it seems that even vegetables, beans and other plants containing purines actually have a protective impact against gout… This is likely due to other micronutrients in these whole plant foods such as vitamin C, folate and fiber.4
+Meat (including fish and seafood) cause uric acid levels to rise but it appears that even plants with a higher purine level don’t have the same impact that the animal flesh does (despite much propaganda telling those with gout to avoid ALL purines regardless of the source).3 In fact, it seems that even vegetables, beans and other plants containing purines actually have a protective impact against gout… This is likely due to other micronutrients in these whole plant foods such as vitamin C, folate and fiber.4

 Also, a WFPB diet is typically more alkaline than a standard American diet (SAD) rich in meat, dairy and processed food.
 Improving urine pH helps the body excrete uric acid so that it’s less likely to accumulate.5 Altering your pH naturally can be challenging but is SO important and full of reward.

-One study showed a 90% reduction in uric acid levels after less than 1 week on a plant based diet.6 Although there are lots of variables, long term suffering is never inevitable and there is ALWAYS hope!
+One study showed a 90% reduction in uric acid levels after less than 1 week on a plant-based diet.6 Although there are lots of variables, long term suffering is never inevitable and there is ALWAYS hope!

 A couple of special foods: